MAR schemes vary significantly in scale.

 - injection of water containing antibiotic or chemical water treatment with a discharge volume greater than 50 kL per day anywhere in the state.
 Typically, treated wastewater contains water treatment chemicals.

 MAR schemes within metropolitan Adelaide that have a surface water capture area less than one hectare or surface water schemes outside of the Adelaide metropolitan area require a permit to drain or discharge.

-All schemes that propose to extract the water in a prescribed area will require a licence to extract.
+All schemes that propose to extract the water in a prescribed area will require a licence to extract and a recharge allocation.

-When developing a MAR scheme that will require an authorisation from the Environment Protection Authority, proponents must obtain a works approval or a development approval prior to the construction of the scheme, followed by a licence to operate the scheme.
-Proponents are required to submit two applications to the Environment Protection Authority:
+When developing a MAR scheme that will require an authorisation from the Environment Protection Authority, proponents must obtain a works approval or a development approval prior to the construction of the scheme, followed by an EPA licence to operate the scheme.
+Where a development approval is required the proponent will need to lodge a development application with the appropriate planning authority, typically the local council.
+Where no development approval is required, proponents are to submit two applications to the Environment Protection Authority:

 The requirements for each submission and application forms are available from the Environment Protection Authority SA.